ade25/generator-diazotheme/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

-To install generator-diazotheme from npm, run:
+To install generator-diazotheme from npm, clone this repository and link the package to your local npm executable:

 ```
+$ git@github.com:ade25/generator-diazotheme.git
+$ cd ./generator-diazotheme
-$ npm install -g generator-diazotheme
+$ sudo npm link
 ```

 Finally, initiate the generator: